rokucommunity/rokucommunity.github.io/src/pages/whats-new/2024-01-January.md

 ## adds support for libpkg prefix
 <!-- 2024-01-16 (for v0.65.17 released on 2024-01-16), https://github.com/RokuCommunity/brighterscript/pull/1017 -->

-BrighterScript has fixed a bug where component libraries that use `libpkg:/path/file.brs` in the script imports would result in files not being found.
+BrighterScript has fixed a bug where component libraries that use `libpkg:/` scheme for script imports would fail to find files.

-You can now use `libpkg:/` in xml script imports as well as brighterscript import statements.
+You can now use `libpkg:/` in xml script imports as well as BrighterScript import statements.

 These both work now!